wally-kroeker/ai-solarpunk-story-bot/README.md

 ### Twitter API
 1. Create a Twitter Developer account at [developer.twitter.com](https://developer.twitter.com/)
 2. Create a new Project and App
-3. Generate API key, API secret, access token, and access token secret
+3. Generate OAuth 2.0 credentials (client ID and client secret)
 4. Copy these credentials to a `.env` file (use `.env.template` as a guide)

 ### Google Cloud / Vertex AI